-In this article, we'll outline the key concepts and activities involved in the next stage of the process - evaluating and scoring each proposal received from suppliers in response to the RFP.
+In this article, we'll outline the key concepts and activities involved in the next stage of the process - evaluating and scoring each proposal received from suppliers in response to an RFP.

 - The number of scorable elements in and associated with the RFP